Cicada Killer Wasp – Identify and Admire

+Reading about something with “wasp” and “killer” in its name might concern you.
+But this insect kills mostly cicadas and is harmless to humans.
 The cicada killer wasp is about 1 1/2 inches long and has yellow markings on its body.
 The sound as it flies is deeper than most insects; some say it’s a B-52 bomber-type sound.
 The wasp digs burrows in the ground and mounds the soil at the entrance. (see below)

 Cicada killer wasps usually appear in late July and August when adult insects are abundant.
 The males hover around the underground nest and zoom at you, but like all male insects, they can not sting.

 Since the cicada killer wasp is generally considered harmless, I urge gardeners to leave the nest alone.
-Or you could spread mulch over the spot and also encourage grass to grow.
-However, if you must eradicate it, a short squirt with Wasp & Hornet spray (click for sources) will do the trick.
-Cover the entrance with a rock or a brick to make sure the nest is completely fumigated.
+Or you could spread mulch over the spot and encourage grass to grow.
+However, if you must eradicate it, fill the nest hole with water and they will abandon the site.
+Cover the entrance with a rock or a brick to see if one emerges later.

 Here is a great link that explains all about the wasp’s life cycle: